Tim Breithaupt

-Tim Breithaupt (born 7 February 2002) is a German professional footballer who plays as a defensive midfielder for club Fortuna Düsseldorf on loan from FC Augsburg.
+Tim Breithaupt (born 7 February 2002) is a German professional footballer who plays as a defensive midfielder for club FC Augsburg.

 Career

 Breithaupt began his youth career at hometown club SV Nesselried, and later played for the youth team of Offenburger FV.
 He then joined SC Freiburg, beginning with the under-13 team, before moving to the youth academy of Karlsruher SC in 2017.
 Breithaupt made his professional debut for Karlsruhe's senior team in the 2.
 Bundesliga on 2 January 2021, coming on as a substitute in the 86th minute for Jérôme Gondorf against Würzburger Kickers.
 The away match finished as a 4–2 win for Karlsruhe.

 On 3 February 2025, Breithaupt joined 1.
 FC Kaiserslautern in 2.
 Bundesliga on loan.

 On 1 September 2025, Breithaupt moved on a new 2.
 Bundesliga loan, joining Fortuna Düsseldorf for the season, with an option to buy.